The SQL CASE

 FROM Customers;

-Here, the result set will contain a field named country_name along with customer_id and first_name.
+Here, the result set contains a new column, country_name along with customer_id and first_name.

-- United States of America if the country is USA
+- United States of America if country is USA

-- Unknown Country if the country is neither USA nor UK (because of the
+- Unknown Country if country is neither USA nor UK (because of the

 ELSE